OBSERVABILITY PLATFORM

 When choosing a time window, selecting a period longer than one day greatly impacts load time for search results.
 For optimal results, scope search queries to shorter time periods.

-• Select the duration of traces (in seconds) to include in your search.
+• Select the minimum and maximum duration of traces (in seconds) to include in your search.

 Trace duration is calculated as the time elapsed from the earliest to the latest observed timestamps across all spans for a given trace.

-3. To refine your search, click + Add and specify additional span properties to include or exclude.
+5. To refine your search, click Add span criteria and specify additional span properties to include or exclude.

 Each row is a separate span filter that Observability Platform evaluates against individual spans.
 When you include multiple span filter rows, Observability Platform combines the filter rows as "and also" operations.